 A total of 16 females and 8 males with a mean age of 55.0 ± 14.4 years, ranging from 26 to 78 years, were enrolled.
 Patients were equally distributed between the two study groups, with 12 patients per group and no dropouts.
 Recruitment stopped after required sample size was reached in both groups.
-No difference was noted in terms of early postoperative healing between the two groups (Table 1), and implants were successfully placed at all treated sites for the flapless group.
-Implant placement was delayed at two sites in the flap group; one site needed sinus augmentation prior to implant placement, while the other required restorative work on adjacent teeth prior to implant placement, and placement was delayed by 4 and 1 months, respectively.
+The study design flowchart is presented in Table 1.
+No difference was noted in terms of early post-operative healing between the two groups and implants were successfully placed at all treated sites for the flapless group.
+Implant placement was delayed at two sites in the flap group; one site needed sinus augmentation prior to implant placement while the other required restorative work on adjacent teeth prior to implant placement was delayed by four and one month, respectively.